prateekmedia/budgie-clipboard-applet/README.md

 ### *For Solus*

-- `sudo eopkg it vala budgie-desktop-devel meson`
+- `sudo eopkg it budgie-desktop-devel meson vala`

 ### *For Debian/ Ubuntu or its Derivatives*